Ridiculously Easy Ways to Make Your Artificial Christmas Tree Look Fuller

 1. Vary Your Christmas Light Size

-The first trick is really simple — all you have to do is string two sizes of lights on your tree.
+The first trick is really simple to fill in gaps in Christmas tree — all you have to do is string two sizes of lights on your tree.

-We have a pre-lit tree, so I just added a couple of strands of these large bulbs around the tree and the difference is astounding!
-It gives the tree that looked sparse to begin with a lot more body.
+We have a pre-lit skinny Christmas tree, so I just added a couple of strands of these large bulbs around the tree and the difference is astounding!
+It gives an artificial tree that looked sparse to begin with a lot more body and branch fullness.

 The second set of lights adds dimension to the tree, making it beautiful and bright.
 You could even do this with colored lights if wanted.
 The secret is in the bigger set of lights.